yamangit/Kubernetes/README.md

 ## Kubernetes
-### This repository contains Bash and Ansible scripts for installig and configuring a Kubernetes cluster.
+### This repository contains Bash and Ansible scripts for installing and configuring a Kubernetes cluster.
 #### Usage
 To use the scripts in this repository, follow these steps:
 1. Clone the repository to your local machine using the following command: